-- 59. Prior to the issue of a Statement of Compliance under the Subdivision Act 1988 the following requirements must be met to the satisfaction of the CFA: - Above or below ground operable hydrants must be provided.
+- 60.59.
+Prior to the issue of a Statement of Compliance under the Subdivision Act 1988 the following requirements must be met to the satisfaction of the CFA: - Above or below ground operable hydrants must be provided.
 The maximum distance between these hydrants and the rear of all building envelopes (or in the absence of building envelopes, the rear of the lots) must be 120 metres and the hydrants must be no more than 200 metres apart.
-These distances must be measured around lot boundaries. - The hydrants must be identified with marker posts and road reflectors as applicable to the satisfaction of the Country Fire Authority.
+These distances must be measured around lot boundaries. - The hydrants must be identified with marker posts and road reflectors as applicable to the satisfaction of the Country Fire Authority. - 61.60.
+Roads must be constructed to a standard so that they are accessible in all weather conditions and capable of accommodating a vehicle of 15 tonnes for the trafficable road width. - The average grade must be no more than 1 in 7 (14.4%) (8.1 degrees) with a maximum of no more than 1 in 5 (20%) (11.3 degrees) for no more than 50 meters.
+Dips must have no more than a 1 in 8 (12%) (7.1 degree) entry and exit angle. - Curves must have a minimum inner radius of 10 metres. - Have a minimum trafficable width of 3.5 metres and be clear of encroachments for at least 0.5 metres on each side and 4 metres above the access way.

 Date issued: Date permit comes into operation: Signature for the responsible authority:

 (or if no date is specified, the permit

 comes into operation on the same day as

 the amendment to which the permit

 applies comes into operation)

+Permit No.: T190728 Page 18 of 21